Joshua-McGee/doks/docs/api/meetings.md

 # Meetings endpoint

 The Agenda application lets you manage your meetings - both external and internal - with ease.
-You can use the `/meetings` endpoint to retrieve a list of meetings, create a new meeting, retrieve details of a specific meeting, update a specific meeting, or delete a specific meeting.
+You can use the `/meetings` endpoint to retrieve a list of meetings, create a new meeting, update the invitation status for a meeting, retrieve details of a specific meeting, update a specific meeting, or delete a specific meeting.

 ## Getting started